The Importance of Attack Surface Management for Organizations

 Cyber Threats Awaiting Organizations on Attack Surfaces

-Today, organizations make a lot of use of digital assets when organizing their business.
-The use of digital assets brings with it the need for organizations to ensure security on these assets to prevent any hacking incidents.
-Because when attackers target an organization, they search for security problems on digital assets in order to achieve their damaging goals.
+Today, organizations use digital assets extensively when organizing their business.
+This use of digital assets requires organizations to ensure their security to prevent hacking incidents.
+When attackers target an organization, they search for security problems in digital assets to achieve their damaging goals.
 These security problems appear as different threats.

 Zero-day exploits: Zero-day exploits refer to vulnerabilities in software or hardware that are unknown to the vendor and have not been patched.
 Attackers can exploit these vulnerabilities to gain unauthorized access to a system or steal sensitive information.